Heartbeat Song (Kelly Clarkson song): Music video

 On January 26, 2015, RCA released an animated lyric video for "Heartbeat Song", featuring heartbeat graphs of Clarkson and three other radio guests in Nashville using an ECG monitor.
-Directed by Marc Klasfeld, its accompanying music video premiered on February 5, 2015 on Vevo.
+Directed by Marc Klasfeld, its accompanying music video premiered on February 5, 2015, on Vevo.
 It was filmed in Nashville, Tennessee.

 Synopsis

 The video depicts scenes of various heartbroken people unexpectedly finding a chance to love again.
 These scenes are inter-cut with footage of Clarkson performing the track in a colorful background.
 Upon its premiere, the video had received a generally positive response, with mild criticism targeting a scene depicting a couple kissing through the opposite seating sides of a bench.
-In his coverage for Spin, Carley remarked that there are some surprisingly deep moments tracing the journey from loss to happiness in video.
+In his coverage for Spin, Carley remarked that there are some surprisingly deep moments tracing the journey from loss to happiness in the video.
 Reviewing for Yahoo!
 Music, senior editor Wendy Geller wrote that despite the video's concept may sound hokey, but the idea that life can change from dark to light in an instant (couple with Clarkson's buoyant vocals) is irresistible.